Domestic Violence

 Having a former partner or relative bring Non-Molestation proceedings against you is a distressing situation.
 It is easy to get caught up in the emotional aspects of the case, particularly if you feel that the applicant is lying or presenting evidence that has been taken completely out of context.

 The Order may even have been made ‘ex-parte’ which means without notice.
 There may have been a hearing in which you were not aware of and may have received a copy of the Order made.
-The Court usually list another hearing shortly afterwards which they invite you to attend so you are able to identify you which means you were not able to defend yourself or even knew about the application until the Order arrived on your doorstep.
+The Court usually list another hearing shortly afterwards which they invite you to attend.

 Our highly skilled divorce and family law solicitors have decades of experience handling complex domestic violence defence cases on behalf of individuals across the UK.
 We know how incredibly frustrating and frightening this situation can be due to the potential damage to your reputation and the risk of criminal proceedings if you breach the Order.
 We can help you dispute a Non-Molestation Order and have a strong track record of getting such Orders successfully discharged.

-We can help you dispute a Non-Molestation Order
+We can help you to contest a Non-Molestation Order

 We understand the difficulties having a Non-Molestation Order made against you can present, particularly if you have children with your former partner as the Order could threaten your contact arrangements.